doitintl/dataflow-kafka-to-bq/README.md

 # Kafka to BigQuery Dataflow Template
-The pipeline template read data from Kafka, transform the data and outputs the resulting records to BigQuery
+The pipeline template read data from Kafka (Support SSL), transform the data and outputs the resulting records to BigQuery

 ## Getting Started